MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/storage.md

 ## Design considerations

-To decide which storage solution to use, you need to take into account the following considerations regarding your application requirements.
+To decide which storage solution to use, you need to take into account the following application requirements.

  - Latency
  - IOPS